Shereen Malherbe is a British Palestinian author.

 Shereen has been a writer and researcher for various organisations including, Muslimah Media Watch, Middle East Eye, Muslim Girl, Sisterhood Magazine and has also appeared on British Muslim TV and Islam Channel discussing the representation of Muslim women resulting in her classification in the Media Diversified experts directory.

-She is due to appear live on Islam Channel soon to discuss Palestine and her new Palestinian novel, The Land Beneath the Light which is due to be published soon.
+You can watch Shereen on Islam Channel’s, The Today Show discussing Palestine and her new Palestinian novel, The Land Beneath the Light which is due to be published soon.

 After graduating in English Literature with Creative Writing, Shereen now features in the Open University’s Alumni success stories and contributes to their Creative Writing Module.